mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 OpenAI version used: openai 1.30.3.

 To use the OpenAI API for generating vector embeddings, ensure you have an OpenAI account with valid API keys.
-You can obtain your API keys from the OpenAI platform here and manage them here.
+You can obtain your API keys from the OpenAI platform (https://platform.openai.com/) and manage them (https://platform.openai.com/organization/api-keys).
 Additionally, ensure that your account has sufficient usage quota, as this example requires a paid OpenAI account.

 Langchain version: 0.2.1